Versioned capability modules that extend Claude Code with domain procedures, loaded on demand rather than held in the base prompt.

 Related standards and prior art

-- Claude Code: skills ยท continuously updated capability modules loaded on demand via frontmatter metadata
+- Claude Code: skills ยท continuously updated capability modules loaded on demand via frontmatter metadata; user-invocable defaults true; disable-model-invocation defaults false

 Defined by Ready Solutions AI